 History, tourist information, and nearby accommodation

-Mar's castle was a fairy-tale concoction of battlemented towers and turrets protected within a star-shaped curtain wall, not unlike the defenses of Corgarff, further west.
+Mar's castle was a fairytale concoction of battlemented towers and turrets protected within a star-shaped curtain wall, not unlike the defences of Corgarff, further west.

 The Earl of Mar and the Jacobite Rising